Stacey Sephirah Oshkello

 Since 2000, Melanie has served as program founder, director and coordinator for multiple nonprofits creating and managing outreach events for county wide social change programs.
 Using her creativity and her degrees in government and education, she uses grassroots organizing techniques to develop and spread new programs to schools and organizations.
 Most notably she piloted the Alameda Safe Routes to Schools program, a multi-tiered programmatic approach now providing safety and environmental education to over 100 schools.

-Melanie was an integral player in helping to launch Living Tree Alliance’s first Sukkot festival, and brings past experience of organizing festivals.
-Melanie’s ability to create dynamic Jewish events will be an asset to Living Tree Alliance, as well as her knowledge of writing grants, and how to start up organizations.
+As co-founder of Sukkot on the Farm, she has driven its vision and continues to attract over 200 families to LTA’s signature festivals.
+Melanie’s ability to create dynamic Jewish events is an asset to Living Tree Alliance, as well as her knowledge of writing grants, how to start up organizations, and farming & homesteading arts.

 Rabbi Jan Salzman